-Besides the research, I am passionate about traveling, photographs and also cuisine!
+Besides research, I am passionate about traveling, hiking, language learning, photographs and also cuisine!

 Water transfers in wood